Key Facts

 Can ovarian cysts be dangerous?

-Rarely an ovarian cyst may not go away on its own and needs to be removed.
+It is rare, but there are cases where an ovarian cyst does not go away on its own and needs to be removed.
 In this case, a surgeon would remove the cyst while leaving the rest of the ovary in place.
-Very rarely this type of persistent cyst might be related to another problem, such as a benign tumor or very, very rarely cancer.
+Very rarely this type of persistent cyst might be related to another very rare problem, such as a benign tumor or cancer.

 Can ovarian cysts be prevented?